Jämtland Wing: Commanding officers

-From 1926 to 1936, the commanding officers was referred to as kårchef ("corps commander") and had the rank of major.
+From 1926 to 1936, the commanding officer was referred to as kårchef ("corps commander") and had the rank of major.
 When the wing organization was introduced in 1936, the commanding officer was referred to as flottiljchef ("wing commander"), and had the rank of lieutenant colonel.
 At the end of the 1940s, the wing commander got the rank of colonel.
 From 1980 to 1994, the wing commander was referred to as sektorflottiljchef ("sector wing commander") and had the rank of senior colonel.
 From 1994 to 2006, the commanding officer was again referred to as flottiljchef ("wing commander"), and had the rank of colonel.